WeibelLab/ChronoSense/README.md

 ![alt text](./readme_images/ChronoSenseScreenshot.webp "ChronoSenseV3 3/4/21")

 ## Overview
 ChronoSense is a foundational piece of recording software built on webtech with the express goal of making recording accesible, extensible, and ubiquitous no matter the device or operating system.
-Streaming data to other applications for decoupled, near real-time analysis and processing is an express goal of the system.
-The idea being that one large piece of the puzzle has been completed so future extensions and integrations (e.g. [MediaPipe](https://google.github.io/mediapipe/), [TensorFlow](https://www.tensorflow.org/), etc.) are wholly separate with data/video feed input from the web or locally existing as the only necessary connection that doesn't require another bespoke foundational piecee of recording software.
+Streaming data to other applications for decoupled, near real-time analysis and processing is a primary function of the system.
+The idea being that one large piece of the puzzle has been completed so future extensions and integrations (e.g. [MediaPipe](https://google.github.io/mediapipe/), [TensorFlow](https://www.tensorflow.org/), etc.) are wholly separate with data/video feed input from the web or locally existing as the only necessary connection that doesn't require another bespoke foundational piece of recording software.

-*ChronoSense pushes the starting line forward in any AV research or development project.*
+*ChronoSense pushes the starting line forward for any AV research or development project.*

 ## Run ChronoSense Electron App:
 1. CD into chronosense folder and enter the command `npm install` to make sure you have all the needed dependencies & Electron.